 From an American military airfield to an international commercial airport: Since its civil aviation commissioning in 1993, Frankfurt-Hahn Airport has developed into a major aerospace location.
 Its business model is firmly rooted on the two major pillars of passenger traffic and air freight.
-Frankfurt-Hahn Airport is the tenth largest passenger airport in Germany: Every year, over two million passengers pass through the international airport in Rhineland-Palatinate.
-In the cargo business, more than 190,000 tonnes of freight were handled in 2018.
+Frankfurt-Hahn Airport is the tenth largest passenger airport in Germany: About 1.5 million passengers pass through the international airport in Rhineland-Palatinate in 2019.
+In the cargo business, more than 170,000 tonnes of freight were handled in 2019.

 The state of Rhineland-Palatinate successfully took advantage of the opportunities that arose since 1990 with the release of several military airfields as part of the conversion programme, and will continue to do so in the future.
 One highlight of this development occurred on 22 April 1999: On that date, the first passenger plane, operated by the Irish airline Ryanair, landed at a place in Rhineland-Palatinate barely known to anyone at the time.
 In fact, this historic date ushered in a new era in air travel for the whole of Germany: the era of low-cost carriers.
 Today, Frankfurt-Hahn is the standard-bearer as the first and most consistently run low-cost airport in Germany.

 Efficient and cost-conscious – in all areas

 With the establishment of the Irish company Ryanair in April 1999, Frankfurt-Hahn implemented the efficient business model of low-cost airlines at the airport level.
 In a nutshell, this model embodies: Efficiency and cost minimisation in all areas.
 In more detail, it means: Efficient operations processes and thus fast check-in, short routes, quick turnaround times and high punctuality rates.
 Beside Ryanair also other airlines and charter airlines have set up operations there.
 More than thirdy attractive holiday destinations are now served from Hahn.

 Hub in the middle of the "Blue Banana"